Alice Springs: Crime

 Property crime and violent crime, including domestic violence, often linked to alcohol and drug abuse, has been a significant social issue in Alice Springs in the 21st century, with most of the victims being residents of the town.
 Many approaches and programs have been tried over the years, with varying levels of success.
 After crime in the town rose dramatically since the Northern Territory Government lifted alcohol bans for many communities in 2022, the bans were reintroduced in early 2023.

 In 2024, a series of curfews were introduced to combat crime.
+However, the crime rate remained high and violent riots occurred in 2026.